-Jane died in 2007 soon after launching the first 10K.
-Today, the event has grown to become the highlight of the city’s running calendar; a hugely popular, inclusive and superbly-supported race for participants of all abilities.
+Over the last 15 years the Leeds 10K has grown to become one of the highlights of the city’s events calendar, and is a hugely popular, inclusive and supported race for participants of all abilities.

-In many ways, the Asda Foundation Leeds 10k captures the can-do, inspirational spirit of its founder.
+In many ways, the Leeds 10K captures the can-do, inspirational spirit of its founder.

 Throughout the route that takes in many of the city’s historic landmarks, crowds come out in force.
 A fantastic atmosphere and friendly volunteers make the event unforgettable for all.